camfortin/customer-panel-wine-profile/readme.md

 **Add Commit v1.1**

 ###V1.2
-* Change charts from Pie to vertical Row chart
-	* Only show Varietal, Region, Appellation, Price, Style
 * Show recommended products on click, not automatically
 * Return 50 products for purhased list instead of current 10
 * Add all currently selected filters in text above filters title with "x" to remove each